 “Structures tell stories.”
-So opens Bryan Chapell's recent volume, Christ-Centered Worship: Letting the Gospel Shape Our Practice.
-Chapell, noted homiletician, theologian, and author of the popular volume, Christ-Centered Preaching (Baker, 1994), is president of Covenant Theological Seminary in St. Louis, MO, the denominational seminary of the Presbyterian Church in America.
+So opens Bryan Chapell’s volume, Christ-Centered Worship: Letting the Gospel Shape Our Practice.
+Chapell, noted homiletician, theologian, and author of the popular volume, Christ-Centered Preaching (Baker, 1994), is president emeritus of Covenant Theological Seminary in St. Louis, MO, the denominational seminary of the Presbyterian Church in America.

 The underlying assumption of Chapell’s work is that the structure of our liturgy carries meaning, and therefore a Christian liturgy should communicate the message of the gospel.
 “Whether one intends it or not,” Chapell argues, “our worship patterns always communicate something” (p.
 18).
 He seeks to sidestep the prevalent traditional/contemporary worship debate by urging church leaders to allow gospel purposes to shape their worship-not only the content, but also the structure.